LinkedInLearning/building-nlp-pipelines-with-spacy-3094275/README.md

-# Building NLP Pipelines with SpaCy
+# Building NLP Pipelines with spaCy
-This is the repository for the LinkedIn Learning course Building NLP Pipelines with SpaCy.
+This is the repository for the LinkedIn Learning course Building NLP Pipelines with spaCy.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Building NLP Pipelines with spaCy][lil-thumbnail-url]

+Are you looking to learn more about the key features and functionalities built into spaCy?
+Look no further.
+It’s time to get up to speed with using the extensive spaCy library to solve complex natural language processing tasks.
+Join instructor Prateek Sawhney in this advanced skills development course, as he demonstrates business-critical approaches and techniques to solving problems in rule-based AI and machine learning.

+Learn the basics of how to leverage the complex and advanced spaCy library to address real-world technical problems.
+From text processing to data analysis, processing pipelines, and training an artificial neural network, Prateek helps you get up and running quickly with results-driven problem-solving tasks.
+Along the way, you can test out your new skills in the exercise challenges at the end of each section.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.